csgis/geoladris-ui/docs/plugins.md

 * **value** (*int*, optional): Initial value for the slider.
 It must be contained in **values**.
 * **snap** (*boolean*, optional): Snap to **values** or not.
 Default is `false`.

-The returned element listens to the `change` and `slide` events.
+Returns the slider (DOM element).
+It listens to the `change` and `slide` events.
 Both return the selected value in `event.detail.value`.

 Example:
 ```js